3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 > **Q**: What is the use of `&`?
 >
-> **A**: A variable consists of a name, value and address. `&` returns the address of the variable.
+> **A**: A variable consists of a name, value, and address. `&` returns the address of the variable.
 This topic (pointers) will be taught in depth in later advanced notes which will not be covered in this tutorial.

 > [classwork-04](https://hackmd.io/Fpr8vuHJS1WGAyE3t-Omfg?view#ex-4)